amogh7joshi/engagement-detection/README.md

 The `info.json` file contains the relevant locations of the cascade classifiers and DNN model files.
 You can replace the current locations with those on your computer.

+## Pipelines

+The directories in this repository are integrated for a seamless transition sequence.
+All necessary data including model architecture, weights, cascade classifiers, and other necessary files will be saved to necessary subdirectories in the `data` directory. *Please visit the `data` directory for usage instructions.*